streetturtle/awesome-wm-widgets/battery-widget/README.md

  ![Battery Widget](./bat-wid-2.png)
  Alternatively you can use a tooltip (check the code):
  ![Battery Widget](./bat-wid-22.png)
- - a pop-up warning message which appears on bottom right corner when battery level is less that 15%:
+ - a pop-up warning message which appears on bottom right corner when battery level is less that 15% (you can get the image [here](https://vk.com/images/stickers/1933/512.png)):
  ![Battery Widget](./bat-wid-3.png)

 Note that widget uses the Arc icon theme, so it should be [installed](https://github.com/horst3180/arc-icon-theme#installation) first under **/usr/share/icons/Arc/** folder.